Justice Sheel Nagu Takes Oath as Chief Justice of Punjab and Haryana High Court | Law-Order

 - India

-Justice Sheel Nagu was officially sworn in as the Chief Justice of the Punjab and Haryana High Court by Punjab Governor Banwarilal Purohit in a ceremony held at the Raj Bhavan on Tuesday.
+Justice Sheel Nagu was sworn in as the Chief Justice of the Punjab and Haryana High Court by Punjab Governor Banwarilal Purohit on Tuesday.

-Prior to this appointment, Justice Nagu served as the acting chief justice of the Madhya Pradesh High Court.
-His new role follows a recommendation by the Supreme Court Collegium dating back to December 27, 2023.
+Previously, Justice Nagu held the position of acting chief justice of the Madhya Pradesh High Court.

-The oath-taking ceremony was graced by several dignitaries including Haryana Governor Bandaru Dattatreya, Punjab Chief Minister Bhagwant Mann, and Haryana Chief Minister Nayab Singh Saini.
+The ceremony at Raj Bhavan saw the presence of Haryana Governor Bandaru Dattatreya, Punjab Chief Minister Bhagwant Mann, and Haryana Chief Minister Nayab Singh Saini.

-Justice Nagu's elevation comes in the wake of the retirement of Justice Ravi Shanker Jha from the position of chief justice of the Punjab and Haryana High Court.
+His appointment to the position came a few days ago following recommendations by the Supreme Court Collegium on December 27, 2023, succeeding Justice Ravi Shanker Jha.

+Born on January 1, 1965, Justice Nagu has had an extensive legal career, starting as an advocate in 1987 and being appointed as a judge of the Madhya Pradesh High Court in 2011 before becoming a permanent judge in 2013.

 (Disclaimer: With inputs from agencies.)